achalarao05/Healthcare-Inventory-Optimization-Using-Predictive-Analytics/README.md

-# Healthcare Inventory Optimization Using Predictive Analytics
+#Inventory Optimization Using Predictive Analytics

 ## Overview
 This project focuses on optimizing healthcare inventory by leveraging **machine learning algorithms** in Python to predict future inventory needs.
 The goal is to provide a reliable system for forecasting inventory demands and helping businesses minimize overstock and understock situations.